gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/2-resume-release/README.md

   * on branch `4.2.x`, the last commit has a `pom.xml` with pom project version `4.2.51-SNAPSHOT`
   * on branch `4.3.x`, the last commit has a `pom.xml` with pom project version `4.3.4-SNAPSHOT`
   * on branch `4.4.x`, the last commit has a `pom.xml` with pom project version `4.4.12-SNAPSHOT`
+  * On the 5 git branches `master`, `4.1.x`, `4.2.x`, `4.3.x`, and `4.4.x`, the parent maven module, has itself a parent pom defined as being the `gravitee-parent`, in version `19.99.1` :
+    * Purpose is to use the same parent pom as all gravitee-io components
+    * As defined in https://github.com/gravitee-lab/gravitee-parent-redefinition , on `19.99.x` git branch
+    * This exact `gravitee-parent` parent pom is deployed in the 2 artifactory repositories used for releases and dry-run releases

 Ok, another thing to prepare :